Auckland Transport (AT) is trialling dynamic lane controls along Whangaparaoa Road to reduce traffic congestion during peak times.

-A live dynamic lane control trial will run for 18 months along Whangaparaoa Road in the area between Hibiscus Coast Highway and Red Beach Road.
+The 12-month dynamic lane control trial runs along Whangaparaoa Road in the area between Hibiscus Coast Highway and Red Beach Road.

 The dynamic lane control system uses LED lights embedded into the road surface to mark traffic lanes instead of painted lines.
 Changing these LED lights is a quick and safe way to create a temporary lane during heavy congestion and ensure free traffic flow.